HomeGuidesRecipesAPI

 CSVODataSQL Server

-OneSpan is an external connection that only needs to be actioned in settings.
+OneSpan is an external connection that only needs to be actioned in OneSpan Configuration Settings.

 Data Objects

-• Define caching settings for offline data viewing (mobile apps only where appropriate)
+• Caching settings for offline app data viewing

-• Define if the object access is read only or read/write where technically possible.
+• The object access, read only or read/write where possible

-• Fields for which the data can be filtered on, known as key fields (e.g. lookup a customer by customer Id).
+• Fields the data can be filtered on, known as key filter fields (e.g. lookup a customer by customer Id)

-• Define fields for which to ignore that are irrelevant or disruptive to business process the data object is required for (known as schema fields).
+• Fields to ignore, known as schema fields, that are irrelevant, or disruptive, to business process which the data object is required for

-• Define fields that are appropriate/not appropriate to be shown in a User interface, known as display fields (e.g. show an employees name but not their salary).
+• Fields that are appropriate/not appropriate to be shown in a User interface, known as display fields (e.g. show an employees name but not their salary)

-SmartIQ supports maintenance of records (add, edit and delete) via a data connection, either during a form via a specific UI known as data modal or in the background without the user knowing upon the completion of an individual workflow step or final competition of a workflow.
+SmartIQ supports maintenance of records (add, edit and delete) via a data connection, either during a form via a data modal or in the background without the user knowing upon the completion of an individual workflow step or final competition of a workflow.

 Whereas read only data objects are straight forward, writable data object has more to think about for example, whether:

-To define an individual data as writable, select Read/Write as the option for the data object's access property.
+To define an individual data as writable, select Read/Write as the access setting for the data object's access property.
+Doing so will allow the object to be used with Writable Data Objects.

-Whilst for most scenarios the default data object configurations is appropriate SmartIQ offers much more granular such as defining what fields the data can be filtered by, how it should be filtered and what to fields to display to end users or to omit completely from responses.
-For example an employee table could be configured so that it can be filtered only by id or surname and to ignore some legacy fields no longer used by the organisation.
-Making its use in forms much simpler for form designers.
+Whilst for most scenarios the default data object configurations is appropriate, SmartIQ offers much more granular control such as; defining what fields the data can be filtered by, how it should be filtered, and what to fields to display to end users or to omit completely from responses.

 Filter Fields

 Filter fields are passed to data objects at run time to return targeted results.
 Their use and how they appear will depend on both their both their connection type and object type.
-For technologies such as web services and database stored procedures they will mimic input parameters whereas for database tables they will list the columns available to build where clauses.
-See the documentation on the specific data connector for how filter fields apply to specific date objects.
+For technologies such as web services and database stored procedures they will mimic input parameters, as for database tables they will list the columns available to build where clauses.
 Add filter fields as needed.

 🚧